The Insider’s Guide to Georgia Golf Cart Laws and Safety Regulations

 In Georgia, the regulations surrounding motorized carts are outlined in O.C.G.A. § 40-6-331.
 This statute empowers local governing authorities (such as Peachtree City) to designate specific public streets for the combined use of motorized carts and regular vehicular traffic.
 These designations come with conditions for operating motorized carts without requiring a driver’s license.

-Local ordinances can set operating standards for motorized carts but cannot impose general requirements such as registration, inspection, or licensing.
-However, a local authority can mandate local registration and licensing for a fee up to $15, with the license permanently attached to the cart unless sold or destroyed.
-It is important to note that these regulations do not apply to motorized carts used exclusively on golf courses or by organized entities for rental purposes within their premises.
+Local ordinances can set operating standards for motorized carts.
+However, general requirements such as registration, inspection, or licensing cannot be imposed.
+A local authority can mandate local registration and licensing for a fee up to $15.
+The license is permanently attached to the cart unless sold or destroyed.
+These regulations do not apply to motorized carts used exclusively on golf courses.
+Golf caarts used by organized entities for rental purposes within their premises are also exempt.

 Furthermore, motorized carts are only permitted to cross state highway system roads at designated crossings determined by the Department of Transportation.
 For municipal or county roads used by other motor vehicles, crossings must be designated by the relevant local governing authority.

-By understanding and adhering to Georgia’s golf cart laws, individuals can navigate the rules and regulations for operating these vehicles on public streets while promoting safety and compliance with local ordinances.
+By understanding and adhering to Georgia’s golf cart laws, individuals can navigate the rules and regulations for operating these vehicles on public streets.
+At the same time, drivers can promote safety and compliance with local ordinances.

 Georgia traffic statute 40-1-1(17.2) defines a "golf car" or "golf cart" as "any motorized vehicle designed for the purpose and exclusive use of conveying one or more persons and equipment to play the game of golf in an area designated as a golf course.
 For such a vehicle to be considered a golf car or golf cart, its average speed shall be less than 15 miles per hour (24 kilometers per hour) on a level road surface with a 0.5% grade (0.3 degrees) comprising a straight course composed of a concrete or asphalt surface that is dry and free from loose material or surface contamination with a minimum coefficient of friction of 0.8 between tire and surface."